infinum/frontend-handbook/JavaScript/Angular.md

 - [Reactive Forms](https://angular.io/guide/reactive-forms)
 - [Template-driven Forms](https://angular.io/guide/forms)

 The real question is which approach should you use?
-General reasoning is that if the form is simple enough, template-driven forms should suffice.
+General reasoning is that template-driven forms should suffice if the form is simple enough.
 If the form is complex and has a lot of validations, the reactive approach is easier to manage.

 Going by that general reasoning, you might end up having a mix of reactive and template-driven forms in your application.
 For that reason, here at Infinum, we usually lean towards reactive forms.
-While they do have some initial overhead, forms often get more complex over time, and if you start off with using reactive forms, there is no need to switch from template-driven forms when they get hard to manage.
+While they do have some initial overhead, forms often get more complex over time.
+If you start off with using reactive forms, there is no need to switch from template-driven forms when they get harder to manage.

 ### Our own library for working with forms!